-The only way to find out which is the right credit card for you is to carry out a comprehensive comparison.
-For most people, the thought of wading through website after website is hardly appealing, which is why we offer a credit card comparison service.
+The only way to find the top credit card for you is to carry out a comprehensive credit card comparison.

 The different types of credit cards

-There’s a wide range of card types available, with the most popular credit card types being:
+Of the wide range of card types available, some of the most popular credit card types include:

 - Low rate credit cards